javaservlets/HIDGlobal/README.md

 The HID Global Auth node is packaged as a jar file; you can either use the maven build tool ('mvn clean install') from the sources here, or use download the pre-built jar from the releases tab at https://github.com/javaservlets/HID Global/releases/latest.

-You then will need to deploy into the ForgeRock Access Management (AM)6.5+ application WEB-INF/lib folder which is running on a tomcat server.
+You then will need to deploy into the AM 7+ application WEB-INF/lib folder which is running on a tomcat server.

 1. In a new browser window login into the AM console as an administrator and go to `Realms > Top Level Real > Authentication > Trees`.